 When your down payment is 20% or more of the sales price, you won’t be required to buy Private Mortgage Insurance.

-FHA lenders are willing to take on more risk, because their loans are insured by the Federal Housing Administration.
+FHA lenders are willing to take on more risk, because their loans are insured by the Federal Housing Administration, but again, you need to fin the right lender for you, there are plenty of options including national banks, a Local Credit Union and local banks.

 These are good loans for buyers who have marginal credit and less cash to use as a down payment.
 While regulations say the borrower must provide 3.5% – those funds MAY be in the form of a gift from an approved source.